mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/balena.md

 # balena
-> Interact with the balenaCloud, openBalena and the balena API from the command line.
+> Interact with the balenaCloud, openBalena and the balena API from the command-line.
 > More information: <https://www.balena.io/docs/reference/cli/>.

-- Login to the balenaCloud account
+- Log in to the balenaCloud account
 `balena login`

 - Create a balenaCloud or openBalena application